jjzamudio/HIGAN/README.md

   --ngpu                      Number of GPUs (if cuda==True, default=1) --lambda_                   Parameter for gradient penalty (default=10)
-  --Diters                    Number of Discriminator iterations per Generator iterations (default=5) --n_extra_layers            Number of convolutional extra layers for Generator and Discriminator (default=0) --transform                 Type of data transformation
+  --Diters                    Number of Discriminator iterations per Generator iterations (default=5) --transform                 Type of data transformation --MLP                       Use MLPs instead of convolutional architecture

 ```